 White tigers retain their species’ signature black striping.
 Although humans consider this unique coloration desirable, it does little to help the tigers in the wild.
 It reduces their ability to camouflage themselves and makes catching prey more difficult.

-Bengals of both colors are powerful creatures.
-Their bodies can reach lengths of 10 feet and weigh almost 600 pounds.
+Bengals are powerful creatures.
+Adult male Bengals average 9–10 feet long including the tail and weigh 400–550 lb, though exceptional individuals may exceed that.
 However, they are not the largest!
 Siberian tigers are even bigger, with a maximum length of 11 feet and a top weight of almost 800 pounds.
-White tigers typically live between 10-15 years in the wild and up to 20 years in captivity.
+If white tigers still existed in the wild, they would typically live between 10-15 years.
+In captivity, they live up to 20 years.

 How Many White Tigers Are Left in the World?

-Including all subspecies, approximately 13,000 tigers are alive today.
-More than 5,000 still live in the wild.
+There are about 5,500 tigers left in the wild and an estimated 8,000–10,000 in captivity worldwide, bringing the total to roughly 13,000–15,000 individuals.
 About 3,500 of those are Bengals, mostly found across India.
-Also, there are about 8,000 tigers surviving in captivity.
-Their keepers breed them to maintain their numbers.
+For those in captivity, keepers breed them to maintain their numbers.
 The United States alone keeps 5,000 of these tigers in zoos and theme parks.
 Occasionally, people even keep them as pets.

 White tigers reproduce once every 2-3 years.
 They can produce litters of up to 5 cubs.
 Bengal tigers are fiercely solitary animals.
 After 18 months with their mother, the grown cubs leave to begin life on their own.